muratcangencturk/prompter/README.md

 - Works offline after the first visit
 - Fast loading thanks to lightweight JSON prompt files
 - Light and dark themes
-- English and Turkish interface
+- English, Turkish and Spanish interface
-- Twelve prompt categories with over 53M combinations per language (more than 106M across EN and TR) This **AI prompt generator** delivers **creative prompt ideas** in a lightweight **offline web app** that runs directly in your browser.
+- Twelve prompt categories with over 53M combinations per language (more than 159M across EN, TR and ES) This **AI prompt generator** delivers **creative prompt ideas** in a lightweight **offline web app** that runs directly in your browser.

 ## Opening the application